 If you start work or set up as self-employed you must apply for a National Insurance number if you do not have one.
 You do not need to have a plastic National Insurance number card.

-If you have the right to work in the UK, you will need to telephone your nearest National Insurance Number Processing Centre to make an appointment.
-There are three local processing centres:
+If you have the right to work in the UK, you will need to phone your nearest National Insurance processing centre to make an appointment.

 Find out more information about your right to work in the UK.